mlab817/faqs/src/african-swine-fever-asf/what-is-the-current-status-of-african-swine-fever-(asf)-in-the-philippines.md

 ---
  title: What is the current status of African Swine Fever (ASF) in the Philippines?

-tags: ["current","status","african","swine","fever","asf","philippines"]

  ---

-### African Swine Fever (ASF)
+## African Swine Fever (ASF)

-## What is the current status of African Swine Fever (ASF) in the Philippines?
+# What is the current status of African Swine Fever (ASF) in the Philippines?

  - As of 9 August 2021, ASF has already affected 12 regions, 50 provinces, 571 cities and municipalities and 2,958 barangays since it started in August 2019.